TogoTarogit/cil-with-forgetting/README.md

 # CIL with Forgetting

-This repository contains code for experimenting with Continual Learning (CIL) using Selective Amnesia (SA) methods on Variational Autoencoders (VAEs).
+This repository contains code for experimenting with Continual Learning (CIL) with forgetting using Selective Amnesia (SA) on Variational Autoencoders (VAEs).
 The goal is to selectively forget certain classes in a trained VAE model while retaining the ability to generate other classes.
-We explore different forgetting methods such as Fine-tuning, Elastic Weight Consolidation (EWC), and Selective Amnesia (SA), and evaluate their effectiveness using a classifier.
+We explore different CIL methods such as Fine-tuning and Elastic Weight Consolidation (EWC), and evaluate their effectiveness using a classifier.

 ## Requirements